EBISPOT/ols4/README.md

 OLS is different to most webapps in that its API provides both full text search and recursive graph queries, neither of which are possible and/or performant using traditional RDBMS.
 It therefore uses two specialized database servers: [**Solr**](https://solr.apache.org), a Lucene server similar to ElasticSearch; and [**Neo4j**](https://neo4j.com), a graph database.

-The `dataload` directory contains the code which turns OWL ontologies into JSON and CSV datasets which can be loaded into Solr and Neo4j, respectively; and some minimal bash scripts which help with loading them.
+* The `dataload` directory contains the code which turns OWL ontologies into JSON and CSV datasets which can be loaded into Solr and Neo4j, respectively; and some minimal bash scripts which help with loading them.

-The `server` directory contains (1) a Spring Boot application which hosts the OLS API over the above Solr and Neo4j instances; and (2) a React frontend built upon the OLS API.
+* The `backend` directory contains a Spring Boot application which hosts the OLS API over the above Solr and Neo4j instances
+* The `frontend` directory contains the React frontend built upon the `backend` above.

 ![OLS4 overview](docs/overview.png)

-## Running Solr and Neo4j using Docker
+## Running OLS4 using Docker

+You can run OLS4, or any combination of its consistuent parts (dataload, backend, frontend) in Docker.
+When developing, it is often useful to run, for example, just Solr and Neo4j in Docker, while running the API server locally; or to run Solr, Neo4j, and the backend API server in Docker while running the frontend locally.

 First install the latest version of Docker Desktop if you are on Mac or Windows.
 This now includes the `docker compose` command.
 If you are on Linux, make sure you have the `docker compose` plugin installed (`apt install docker.io docker-compose-plugin` on Ubuntu).